obrie/retrokit/manual/roadmap.md

 There are too many improvements to count here, but some ideas are:

 * Move manualkit to sdl2
-* Support Raspberry Pi Buster (when officially supported by RetroPie)
 * Support more systems (amiga, pico-8, tic-80, zxspectrum)
 * Support non-Raspbian platforms (Ubuntu)
 * Support different frontends (attractmode, pegasus)